Interurban

-The interurban (or radial railway in Canada) is a type of electric railway, with tram-like electric self-propelled railcars which run within and between cities or towns.
+An interurban or radial railway (Note: interurban is the more common term in the United States, and radial railway is the more common term in Canada) is a type of electric railway, with tram-like electric self-propelled railcars which run within and between cities or towns.
 The term interurban is usually used in North America, with other terms used outside it.
 They were very prevalent in many parts of the world before the Second World War and were used primarily for passenger travel between cities and their surrounding suburban and rural communities.
 Interurban as a term encompassed the companies, their infrastructure, their cars that ran on the rails, and their service.
 In the United States, the early 1900s interurban was a valuable economic institution when most roads between towns, many town streets were unpaved, and transportation and haulage was by horse-drawn carriages and carts.

 The interurban provided reliable transportation, particularly in winter weather, between towns and countryside.
 In 1915, 15,500 miles of interurban railways were operating in the United States and, for a few years, interurban railways, including the numerous manufacturers of cars and equipment, were the fifth-largest industry in the country.
 With the widespread use of automobiles, most interurbans in North America had stopped operating by 1930.
 A few survived into the 1950s.

 Kusttram, The Belgian Coast Tram, is a European interurban tramway.